 Environment and Knowledge Requirements

-To get the most out of this project walkthrough, you should have the following:
+To get the most out of this Azure Docker tutorial, you should have the following:

 - A local Windows 10 client with Docker Desktop installed.